Obama Unemployment Reality: Number Of Americans Not Working At Record High

 It was pointed out by Nobel Peace Prize winner James Heckman over 30 years ago that unemployment rates should not be tallied as a numerical value but rather be ranked to a degree.

-Recently a small group of economic experts came together to figure out a more accurate way to measure unemployment.
+Recently, a small group of economic experts came together to figure out a more accurate way to measure unemployment.
 Utilizing statistics from 2010, they successfully formulated an approach they called the “nonemployment index.”

 Unlike the Obama unemployment rate, the nonemployment index takes into consideration people who aren’t working but wish to by categorizing them into groups and giving each a specific value based on those groups.